7 Tips On Making Your Own Zoom Background

 Find a Professional-Looking Background as a Starting Point

 While you can go ahead and requisition one of your photos to use as a virtual background in Zoom, the likelihood of your snaps matching the quality of professionally lit, composed and shot pictures are pretty low.
 This is where a service like Hello Backgrounds comes into its own.
-You can find hundreds of high-quality background images and videos that have been created by the pros specifically for use with Zoom.
+You can find hundreds of high-quality background images and colors for video conferencing that have been created by the pros specifically for use with Zoom.

 Of course, at this point, you might be happy to call it a day and just use one of these backgrounds, without worrying about how to use downloaded fonts or any other editing software to add your own twist.
 This is perfectly fine as a standpoint and probably makes sense if you are eager to appear as professional as possible in your next Zoom meeting.
 But if you want to go further when making your own Zoom background, there are tons of other tricks to try.